open-make/airtrack-doc-website/basicframework.md

 - Place one [nut](connectors.yml#5mmNuts){Qty:4} inside each of four [aluminium strut profiles (length: 400mm)](fromstep){Qty:4} used as feets.
 - Fixate on each an [angle](connectors.yml#5mmNuts_angle){Qty:4} with a [M5 screw (6mm)](screws.yml#m5x6mm_screw){Qty:4} at one end of the strut.
 -  Do this twice: Connect two of the four struts with a nut and angle with one of the 480 mm long [aluminium strut profiles (length: 480mm)](fromstep){Qty:2} by using [nuts](connectors.yml#5mmNuts){Qty:4} and a [M5 screw (6mm)](screws.yml#m5x6mm_screw){Qty:4}.
+    - Both short struts need to point in the same direction